-Rarely has a numeric rating felt so insufficient in capturing the totality of my opinion towards a film.
+Rarely has a numeric rating felt so insufficient in capturing the totality of my opinion towards a film than what you see below.
 My valuation of the movie on a scene-by-scene and component-by-component basis resembles a sine wave — busted, brilliant; stupid, smart; gorgeous, ghastly; etc.

 In an age of superhero overload, Watchmen’s core thesis feels more urgent than ever.
 Alan Moore’s source text and the resulting screenplay follow vigilantism to its natural conclusion: On the one hand, fascist, arbitrary justice adjudicated by a few powerful people.
-On the other, inevitable merging with the police and military complexes that benefit the power-hungry institutions, not the people superheroes supposedly serve.
+On the other, inevitable merging with the police and military complexes that benefit the wealthy and political institutions, not the people superheroes supposedly serve in the first place.

 We see philosophical extremes in many of its characters: Rorschach, a no-compromise psychopath more violent than the criminals he takes down; Ozymandias, an ends-justify-the-means extremist willing to nuke a few metropolises for a chance at world peace; and Dr. Manhattan, a being so omniscient and omnipotent that the rise and fall of humanity is a statistic in a ledger.
 It’s fascinating stuff that challenges viewers to think more critically about comic book fantasies.